 Who is implementing the model?

-ParentChild+ was implemented by 971 community-based ELS in 2019.
-The model requires ELS to have a high school diploma or equivalent, be fluent in their families’ home languages, share a cultural/community background with their families, and to have lived or worked in the communities they serve.
+ParentChild+ was implemented by 799 community-based ELS in 2020.
+The model requires ELS to have a high school diploma or equivalent work and/or life experience, be fluent in their families’ home languages, share a cultural/community background with their families, and to have lived or worked in the communities they serve.
 The maximum caseload requirement for ELS is 15 families.

-ParentChild+ was implemented by 298 community-based site coordinators in 2019.
-The model recommends at least a bachelor’s degree for community-based site coordinators.
+ParentChild+ was implemented by 292 community-based site coordinators in 2020.
+For this position, the model recommends at least a bachelor’s degree or equivalent work and/or life experience.

 Where is the model implemented?

-ParentChild+ operated in 135 local agencies across 16 states in 2019.
-The model also operated outside the United States and its territories in Bermuda, Canada, Chile, England, Ireland, and Singapore in 2019.
+ParentChild+ operated in 136 local agencies across 15 states in 2020.
+ParentChild+ also operated outside the United States and its territories in Bermuda, Canada, Chile, Ireland, Singapore, and the United Kingdom in 2020.

 <1% Native Hawaiian/Pacific Islander